awesome-python/butterflow/docs/Setting-Up-OpenCL.md

 Typically, you just need to install at least one vendor-specific OpenCL implementation that supports your hardware under Arch.
 For NVIDIA install [opencl-nvidia](https://www.archlinux.org/packages/extra/x86_64/opencl-nvidia/) or [intel-opencl-runtime](https://aur.archlinux.org/packages/intel-opencl-runtime/) if you're using an Intel device.

-## Device compatibility
+## Device compatibility:
-**Important:** You need to have a `FULL_PROFILE` device that supports OpenCL 1.2 or higher to do hardware accelerated rendering with Butterflow.
+**Important:** You need to have a `FULL_PROFILE` device that supports OpenCL 1.2 or higher to do hardware accelerated rendering with BF.
 You can print your device info with `butterflow -d` or by using a more comprehensive tool like [clinfo](https://github.com/Oblomov/clinfo).

-BF will automatically software-rendering if there are no compatible devices available (it will be extremely slow).
+BF will automatically revert to software-rendering if there are no compatible devices available (it will be extremely slow).
 To force this, use the `-sw` flag.